thai-chicken/tbd-2023z-phase1/tasks-phase1.md

 ![img.png](doc/figures/destroy.png)

 1. Authors:

    ***enter your group nr***

    ***link to forked repo***

-2. Follow all steps in README.md.
+2. Fork https://github.com/bdg-tbd/tbd-2023z-phase1 and follow all steps in README.md.

 3. Select your project and set budget alerts on 5%, 25%, 50%, 80% of 50$ (in cloud console -> billing -> budget & alerts -> create buget; unclick discounts and promotions&others while creating budget).